 Thursday, February 11, 2021

-10.)
-Ruin the Experimental Farm on Carling Avenue---during the mid-1970's the government of Prime Minister Pierre Trudeau refused to transfer 600 acres of the Farm to the municipality.
+6.)
+During the mid-1970's the government of Prime Minister Pierre Trudeau refused to transfer 600 acres of the Farm to the municipality.
 Agriculture Minister Eugene Whelan said the land was "untouchable."
-50-storey condos are now envisioned for the the Dow's Lake parking lot.

-14.)
-Refuse to repatriate Earnscliffe on Sussex Drive, the former home of Sir John A. Macdonald.
-The British High Commission is building a new embassy or bunker that will totally obscure the house.
+7.)
+Do not repatriate Earnscliffe on Sussex Drive, the former home of Sir John A. Macdonald.

 "If someone is a wealthy person or from a high income family and someone tells them that in order to use the parks they will have to pay $10 dollars to canoe down the river, $20 dollars per night for firewood and $50 dollars to park a tent for a day or two its no big deal."